FreshSupaSulley/CensorCraft/jscribe/README.md

 # jscribe
-Live audio transcription in Java for CensorCraft
+Processes live audio transcription in Java for CensorCraft